 A scam is just a scheme to gain something from you fraudulently, most commonly your identity or money.
 Phishing is a type of scam that fishes for the information a scammer requires to get want they want.
-A Phishing scam will usually be an email or text sent to you that appears to come from a legitimate source.
-The scammer is hoping you will follow the link and enter your login details.
+A Phishing scam will usually be an email, text or phone call that appears to come from a legitimate source.
+The scammer is hoping you will not notice it is illegitimate and provide them with your information.

-At this point, I’d like to also clarify the term “spam email”, as many people still find it confusing.
+At this point, I’d like to also clarify the term “spam”, as many people still find it confusing.
 The goal of this article is to give you a clear understanding of the terminology so that you can stay alert to what constitutes risk.

-So, “spam” is defined just as annoying or repetitive, and definitely uninvited email.
+So, “spam” is defined just as annoying or repetitive, and usually uninvited email (or regular mail for that matter), texts or calls.
 It is not necessarily malicious.
-And, while scam and phishing are also uninvited, you need to know how to spot them.
+Whereas a “scam” is also uninvited but malicious in its intent to defraud you.
+You need to know how to spot them.

 Warning Signs you are being Phished

-Receiving an email that tells you to login to a service such as your email, online banking, or any other site you have you have protected with a password, should immediately raise red flags.
+Receiving an unexpected email, text or call that asks you to login, or provide login details, to a service such as your email, online banking, or any other site you have you have protected with a password, should immediately raise red flags.

 Here are a couple of things to look out for that will confirm if you are being scammed: